jankaifer/nixos/README.md

 sudo ln -s /persist/home/pearman/dev/jankaifer/nixos /etc/nixos
 ```

-3. Create password file in root of this repo.
+3. Create a password file in the root of this repo.

 ```
 mkpasswd -m sha-512 > /etc/nixos/passwordFile
 ```

-4. Before first build you need to choose the correct configuration file by providing hostname of that machine (look at [machines](./machines) for list of all possible configurations):
+4. Before the first build you need to choose the correct configuration file by providing a hostname of that machine (look at [machines](./machines) for a list of all possible configurations):

 ```
 sudo /etc/nixos/scripts/rebuild.sh --hostname "pearframe" switch